Night Sight camera update for Pixel 3 is available now and it's awesome

 "Night Sight is HDR+ on steroids," said Google engineer Marc Levoy in a previous CNET interview.

-Night Sight is available in the camera's "More" menu option, but if the camera senses a low-light scenario, a small dialog box will automatically pop up in the camera's viewfinder to suggest turning it on.
+Night Sight is available in the camera's menu option More, but if the camera senses a low-light scenario, a small dialog box will automatically pop up in the camera's viewfinder to suggest turning it on.

 The feature works impressively well.
 With dusk and night settings, Night Sight brightened up scenes with accurate colors and lighting sources that were true-to-life.
 But where it really shone (no pun intended) was in environments that had very, very little lighting.
-Cameras will always need some lighting to take a decent picture, but when I took pictures in a dark room with very little light, for example, the Pixel 3 managed to capture whole objects pretty clearly.
+Cameras will always need some light to take a picture, but when I took photos in a dark room with very little light, the Pixel 3 managed to capture whole objects pretty clearly.

 To see how well Night Sight works, take a look at these images below.
 Pictures taken with Night Sight enabled are on the right.

-CNET editor Patrick Holland, who reviewed the Huawei P20 Pro, noted that Night Sight is similar to the P20 Pro's Night Mode.
+CNET editor Patrick Holland, who reviewed the Huawei P20 Pro, noted that phone has a similar feature.
 However, the Pixel 3's photos ended up appearing more "realistic-looking."
 In addition, while the Galaxy S9's dual-aperture camera is a solid low-light performer, it blows out highlights and softens corners too much.
 The Pixel 3 with Night Sight captures images that are sharper and more detailed, and has a wider dynamic range overall.

 Another CNET editor, Stephen Shankland, said he preferred the white balance on the Pixel 3's Night Sight to that of the iPhone XS Max.
 In a photo of a park, for example, the Pixel 3's image had warmer tones and colors were more true to life.